MinBZK/ai-validation/docs/Projects/TAD/reporting_standard.md

 # TAD Reporting Standard

+Version 0.1

 This document describes the Transparancy of Algorithmic Decision Making (TAD) reporting standard.
 Assessing fairness and bias in Machine Learning models can be done through various technical tests, but also by answering regulatory assessments.
 The goal of this reporting standard is to capture these technical tests and assessments in a standardised way.

+## Disclaimer

+The TAD Reporting Standard is work in progress.
+This means that the current standard is probably suboptimal and will change significantly in future versions.

 ## Introduction